How we gather evidence in our regulatory and disciplinary investigations

 - clients of the law firm

-- people affected by the law firm's behaviour
+- people affected by the law firm's or an individual's behaviour

 - the courts